Blotter:$2200 worth of tools stolen James River Equipment - Salisbury Post

 shavonne.potts@salisburypost.com

-SALISBURY — The Rowan County Sheriff’s Office is investigating the theft of over $2200 worth of tools from James River Equipment after deputies were alerted via an alarm at the business.
+SALISBURY — The Rowan County Sheriff’s Office is investigating the theft of more than $2,200 worth of tools from James River Equipment after deputies were alerted via an alarm at the business.

 Deputies determined someone cut a fence at 1571 Julian Road and threw a rock through a window there, said Chief Deputy David Ramsey.